quadnaren/Qmig/README.md

 More Ref: http://kubernetes.io/docs/user-guide/persistent-volumes/

 > [!IMPORTANT]
-DO NOT USE ReadWriteMany or Shared Persitent volume given here to the Metadata DB (Postgres) & Cache Component
+DO NOT USE ReadWriteMany or Shared Persistent volume given here to the Metadata DB (Postgres) & Cache Component

 # Customise Qmigrator
-Use values.yaml from this repo, edit as required and use while installing Helm
+- Use values.yaml from this repo, edit as required, and use while installing Helm
 ```
 helm install <name> qmigrator/qmig -f values.yaml
 ```